All Episodes

 He didn't say it initially.

-Well, as R. Emmett Tyrrell said earlier in the program today, they are not retracting the story that led to all of this in the American Spectator.
+Well, as R. Emmett Terrell said earlier in the program today, they are not retracting the story that led to all of this in the American Spectator.

-That's because one of the representatives brought it up in the House, and it was not him that brought it up, it was I believe it was uh the Congress lady out of uh Fort Lauderdale.
+That's because one of the representatives brought it up in the House, and it was not him that brought it up.

-See, uh on this issue, I believe it or not, I've got a little more faith in the American electorate, maybe than some others.
+On this issue, believe it or not, I've got a little more faith in the American electorate maybe than some others.

-Uh I certainly have more faith in this Supreme Court, thanks to uh a few nominations as of late.
+And I certainly have more faith in this Supreme Court, thanks to a few nominations as of late.

 Really?